operator-framework/operator-sdk/doc/operator-capabilities.md

 ## Level 1 - Basic Install

 Automated application provisioning and configuration management.
 This first capability level means your operator can fully provision an application through a custom resource, allowing all installation configuration details to be specified in the CR.
 It should also be possible to install the operator itself in multiple ways (kubectl, OLM, Catalog source).
 Any configuration required to make the Operand run should be configured through the CR if possible.
-Avoid the practice of requiring the user to create/manage configuration files outside of Kubernetes/OpenShift.
+Avoid the practice of requiring the user to create/manage configuration files outside of Kubernetes.

 ### Installation of the workload